zhuWin/Minecraft-Pseudo-localization-Language-Pack/README.md

-**NOTE:Contents in this repository isn't updated yet.
+**NOTE:Contents in this repository isn't been updated yet.
 Please download this pack directly from [Modrinth](https://modrinth.com/resourcepack/pslp4mc/version/230830) to get its content.
 Issues are still needed to submit to this repository.**

 **Due to objective reasons, it is no longer actively maintained for a while.
 Trying to continue maintain this project if zhuWin have enough time or succeed making an automatic tool for this.**